Where to Register and Vote

 How do I find my polling place in Centre County?

 Some of the most common voting locations for Penn State students are shown below.
-For the election on Nov.
-2, 2021, all students living on-campus at University Park will vote in the HUB-Robeson Center.
+Students who live in on-campus housing at University Park and are registered to vote in Centre County will vote at the HUB-Robeson Center, except for those living in the White Course Apartments, who will vote at the nearby Weston Community Center.

 If you live off campus, you can find your polling location by entering your address at Vote411.

 If you need transportation to your polling location, CATA Bus travels throughout State College and the surrounding townships.